 With this simple example I copied from the official Github repository it is quite easy to understand the underlying principles of this javascript component.
 Unlike server side solutions Twitter-Post-Fetcher doesn’t ask Twitter for the latest posts, but fetches the actual tweets from a official Twitter Widget and dismantels the usefull content from the unnecessary, bloated widget you have seen in the 4th paragraph of this blog post.

-Essential for this procedure is a valid id you can extract from the URL of your created widgets you can find in your Twitter settings on the left hand site under the item entitled “widgets”.
+you can extract from the URL of your created widgets you can find in your Twitter settings on the left hand site under the item entitled “widgets”.
 Or as the documentation puts it:

 Go to www.twitter.com and sign in as normal, go to your settings page.